proyecto-chaucha/docs/src/en/docs/aportes/principiante/mining.md

 Look for your wallet address in the list and you will be able to see the real Hashrate that the Mining Pool is getting from the work of your computer.

-Additionally, you can check if the mining process is developing correctly by taking a look at the screen of the mining software.
+Additionally, you can check if the mining process is performing well  by taking a look at the screen of the mining software.